CarmenSoftware-organization/cmobile/docs/carmen_prd_comprehensive.md

 1. Gets notification of pending PR → Taps to open directly
 2. Reviews request details, sees requester and business justification
 3. For each item: checks [On Hand] (current inventory) and [On Order] (incoming stock)
-4. Approves, rejects, or modifies quantities
+4. Approves, Rejects, Return or modifies quantities
 5. Adds comments if needed → Submits decision

 **Success Criteria:**